27akim/netrefertz/README.md

 3. **Pagination**:  The solution can be enhanced by adding pagination when getting all books.

 # BookManagement frontend

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.6.

 ## Running the Solution

+Run `npm install` to install packages and dependencies.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

-The application will automatically reload if you change any of the source files.
+## Components

+The solution contains following components:

+1. **book-detail**: Contains book detailed information.
+2. **book-form**: Contains form for editing and updating.
+3. **book-list**: Contains books list.

 ### Work with REST

-To work with REST navigate to **/rest**
+To work with REST navigate to **/rest** via header menu

 ### Work with GraphQL

-To work with GraphQL navigate to **/graphql**
+To work with GraphQL navigate to **/graphql** via header menu

+# Running application with Docker

+Open CMD and go to the root folder with docker-compose.yml file.

+Run `docker compose -f "docker-compose.yml" up -d --build` .